-Most notably, in 2009 inflation was at -.04% while federal salaries increased 3% from 2008.8
+Most notably, in 2009 inflation was at -.04 percent while federal salaries increased 3 percent from 2008.8

-USA Today recently reported, "Paychecks from private business shrank to their smallest share of personal income in U.S. history during the first quarter of [2010]...At the same time, government-provided benefits from Social Security, unemployment insurance, food stamps and other programs rose to a record high in the first three months of 2010."
+USA Today reported, "Paychecks from private business shrank to their smallest share of personal income in U.S. history during the first quarter of [2010]...At the same time, government-provided benefits from Social Security, unemployment insurance, food stamps and other programs rose to a record high in the first three months of 2010."

-The article goes on to point out that this is an unsustainable trend as it is tax dollars from private salaries that fund the expansion in government services and spending.9
+The article goes on to point out this is an unsustainable trend as it is tax dollars from private salaries that fund the expansion in government services and spending.9

-Considering that tax revenue is the means by which Congress can spend, it would behoove the federal government to ensure it collected what it was owed.
+Considering that tax revenue is the means by which Congress can spend, it is in the best interest of taxpayers for the federal government to ensure it collects what it is owed.